LeBronLiHD/enzyme_kinetics/README.md

 \end{aligned}
 $$

-- The 4th order Runge-Kutta formula's for a system of 2 ODE's are:
+- The 4th order Runge-Kutta formula's for a system of 2 ODEs are:

 $$
 \begin{aligned}